Travel & Stay

 Al Balad Hospitality Hotel

 There are a host of hotels around the outskirts of Al Balad, all of varying levels of comfort.
 It isn’t currently known as a luxury destination, but that is slowly changing.
-In early 2024, it was revealed that three new luxury hotels were due to open inside former Hijazi merchant houses
+Several former Hijazi merchant houses have been tastefully and sensitively converted into boutique hotels by the Al Balad Hospitality Group.
+There's also the Al Azhar Hotel, which is within walking distance of the Old City and the Corniche.